 I have to be honest here.
-I discovered this recipe for chive blossom recipe through Redawna from Nutmeg Disrupted.
+I discovered this recipe for chive blossom vinegar through Redawna from Nutmeg Disrupted.
 She's a pretty cool gal and food blogger here in Canada who loves to garden and cook good food.
 Just like me!
 Which is how I found her blog and this Chive Blossom Vinegar.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.